 On a personal note, I first attended ICF4 in Waterloo, Canada in the summer of 1977 as a very young researcher in the field and saw the advantages of being at such a premier event.
 I have attended every one of the 11 conferences since then and have made lasting friendships and found research collaborators all over the world.
 There will be opportunities for networking with the best in the field.

-The conference venue, the Omni in downtown, Atlanta, is situated amidst several nearby attractions that include the World Congress Center, Mercedes Stadium, College Football Hall of Fame, Fox Theater, CNN Center, Centennial Olympic Park, Woodruff Arts Center, the Georgia Aquarium, the campus of Georgia Institute of Technology, and the Stone Mountain.
+The conference venue, the Omni in downtown, Atlanta, is situated amidst several nearby attractions that include the World Congress Center, Mercedes Stadium, College Football Hall of Fame, Fox Theater, Centennial Olympic Park, Woodruff Arts Center, the Georgia Aquarium, the campus of Georgia Institute of Technology, and the Stone Mountain.
 The venue is connected to Atlanta’s Hartsfield-Jackson International Airport by Metro Rail system, MARTA.
 The area also offers several good restaurants offering local and international cuisines.